ClickCease

 Triumph Motorcycles Recalled for Possible Brake Defects

-Triumph Motorcycles America has issued a recall for a number of 2018 to 2020 models due to a possible defect with the brake pads.
-According to an alert posted by the National Highway Traffic Safety Administration (NHTSA), a number of models are involved in the recall including Triumph Speed, Street and Tiger.
-The defect notice published by NHTSA states that in some cases, there is a risk that the front brake pads’ friction material could detach from the backplate.
-If that occurs, it could affect the motorcycle’s ability to brake efficiently and increase its stopping distance.
+Triumph Motorcycles America has issued a recall for a number of 2018–2020 models due to a possible defect with the brake pads.
+The Triumph Speed, Street, and Tiger are among the models subject to the recall, according to a National Highway Traffic Safety Administration (NHTSA) alert.
+According to the NHTSA’s defect notice, there is occasionally a chance that the friction material in the front brake pads could separate from the backplate.
+If that occurs, it could impair the motorcycle’s braking efficiency and increase its stopping distance.

-The problem is connected to a high concentration of nickel in the compound that causes the material to become more porous and therefore, to absorb water and salt, particularly in areas where salt and deicing agents are used to melt ice on the roadways.
+The problem is linked to a high concentration of nickel in the compound, which makes the material more porous and prone to absorbing water and salt, particularly in areas where salt and deicing agents are used to melt ice on roadways.
 The infiltration of salt and water could result in corrosion and compromise the pad’s adherence to the plate.

 So far, Triumph has received 13 incidents of pad detachment.
 But, no injuries have been reported.
-Owners of the affected vehicles will be invited to visit their Triumph dealer to have new front brake pads installed free of charge.
+Triumph will invite affected vehicle owners to visit their dealer for free installation of new front brake pads.
 Triumph has not yet set a start date for this recall.
-Vehicle owners with questions are asked to contact Triumph’s customer service number at 1-678-854-2010.
+We ask vehicle owners to contact Triumph’s customer service number at 1-678-854-2010.

 Liability Issues in Motorcycle Brakes